mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 What are the expectations and best practices for maintainers of open source software libraries?
 How can we do this better?

-This post frames the discussion and then follows with best practices based on my personal experience and opinions.  *I make no claim that it is correct.*
+This post frames the discussion and then follows with best practices based on my personal experience and opinions.  *I make no claim that these are correct.*

 ## Let us Assume External Responsibility